 The Koi Pool

-As you exit Tirta Empul water temple you pass through the final section of the temple, the large koi pool.
+As you exit Tirta Empul water temple you pass through the final section, the large koi pool.
 This section of the temple is walled off on all four sides from the rest of the complex, which gives it a calm and relaxing atmosphere.
 Fat koi swim lazily in the pond waiting for their next meal from the tourists.

 On the right hand side of the pond is a row of small stalls selling the usual mix of tourist trinkets.
 I’d avoid shopping here and just go straight to the exit of the temple.